Dodgers vs. Mets: Betting Trends, Records ATS, Home/Road Splits

 Dodgers Betting Records & Stats

-- The Dodgers have won 46 of the 77 games they were favored on the moneyline this season (59.7%).
+- The Dodgers have won in seven, or 53.8%, of the 13 contests they have been named as odds-on underdogs this year.

-- When playing as moneyline favorites with odds of -115 or shorter, Los Angeles has a 46-31 record (winning 59.7% of its games).
+- This season, Los Angeles has won four of its seven games when it's the underdog by at least +100 on the moneyline.

-- Based on this contest's moneyline, the Dodgers have an implied win probability of 53.5%.
+- The moneyline set for this matchup implies the Dodgers have a 50% chance of walking away with the win.

-- In the 90 games in which oddsmakers have set an over/under for Los Angeles, it has combined with opponents to go over the total 51 times (51-34-5).
+- Los Angeles and its opponents have gone over the total this season in 51 of its 91 opportunities.

-- The Dodgers have put together a 6-7-0 record against the spread this season (covering 46.2% of the time).
+- The Dodgers have posted a record of 6-7-0 against the spread this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!